Qijie-Sun/EmailSimplified/README.md

 # EmailSimplified
 This project is currently in early development.

-This program creates a simplified version of Gmail that shows more concise content and groups similar emails together.
+This program aims to create a simplified version of Gmail that shows more concise content and groups similar emails together using natural language processing.

 ## Features
+- Basic user login
 - Email text extraction from gmail
+- Dropdowns for emails